 In addition to a degree, many of our physicians have completed a fellowship or specialized training in pain management.
 This instruction gives physicians an in-depth knowledge of the physiology of pain and its proper diagnosis through specialized tests.
 It also enables pain specialists to implement highly specific treatment options that may include minimally invasive procedures and medication management strategies to ease the symptoms.

 This unique and focused combination of skills permits our experts to treat you, through a comprehensive non-surgical treatment plan that reduces or helps manage your pain and improves your quality of life.

 What is the Difference Between an MD & DO?

 To become a pain medicine provider, our physicians have graduated to become either a Doctor of Medicine (MD) or a Doctor of Osteopathic Medicine (DO).
 The medical training for MD’s and DO’s is very similar, they both complete conventional residencies, are licensed in all states and have the same rights and responsibilities.
-The distinguishing factor between these two accreditations is that doctors of osteopathic medicine study the body an integrated whole as opposed to symptom oriented treatment.
+The distinguishing factor between these two accreditations is that doctors of osteopathic medicine study the body as an integrated whole as opposed to symptom-oriented treatment.